-As at 30 June 2022, so far as was known to the Directors, the following persons/entities (other than the Directors or chief executives of the Company) had, or were deemed to have, interests or short positions in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which were recorded in the register required to be kept by the Company under Section 336 of the SFO were as follows:
+As at 30 June 2023, so far as was known to the Directors, the following persons/entities (other than the Directors or chief executives of the Company) had, or were deemed to have, interests or short positions in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which were recorded in the register required to be kept by the Company under Section 336 of the SFO were as follows:

-Number of Shares Percentage of Name Capacity/Nature of interest (Note 1) shareholding TBKS International Beneficial owner 600,000,000 (L) 60.0% Ms. Tan Siew Hong Interest of spouse (Note 2) 600,000,000 (L) 60.0% Victory Lead Ventures Limited Beneficial owner (Note 3) 89,035,000 (L) 8.90% Fuji Investment SPC Interest of controlled corporation (Note 3) 89,035,000 (L) 8.90% Red Bright International Limited (" Red Bright ") Person having a security interest in shares (Note 4) 600,000,000 (L) 60.0% Mr. Yang Dunwei (" Mr. Yang ") Interest of controlled corporation (Note 5) 600,000,000 (L) 60.0%
+Number of Shares Percentage of Name Capacity/Nature of interest (Note 1) shareholding TBKS International Beneficial owner 600,000,000 (L) 60.0% Ms. Tan Siew Hong Interest of spouse (Note 2) 600,000,000 (L) 60.0% Red Bright International Limited ("Red Bright") Person having a security interest in shares (Note 3) 600,000,000 (L) 60.0% Mr. Yang Dunwei (" Mr. Yang ") Interest of controlled corporation (Note 4) 600,000,000 (L) 60.0%

-1. The letter "L" denotes the person's long position in the Shares.

-- 2. Ms. Tan Siew Hong is the spouse of Mr. HT Tan.
-By virtue of the SFO, Ms. Tan Siew Hong is deemed to be interested in all the Shares in which Mr. HT Tan is interested or deemed to be interested under the SFO. - 3.
-The entire share capital of the Victory Lead Ventures Limited is beneficially owned by Fuji Investment SPC for the account of Project B Segregated Portfolio, a segregated portfolio designated by Fuji Investment SPC whose investment objective and strategy is to generate interest income and long term capital appreciation through investing primarily in a diversified portfolio of companies in Asia with a proposed listing on the Stock Exchange.

-4. On 28 September 2021, TBKS International and Red Bright entered into a deed of charge pursuant to which 600,000,000 Shares in the name of TBKS International are to be charged to Red Bright as security.

-5. Based on the notices of disclosure of interest filed by Mr. Yang on 30 September 2021, Mr. Yang has 100% direct interest in Red Bright and he is deemed to be interested in all the Shares held by Red Bright under the SFO.
+- 1. The letter "L" denotes the person's long position in the Shares. - 2.
+Ms. Tan Siew Hong is the spouse of Mr. HT Tan.
+By virtue of the SFO, Ms. Tan Siew Hong is deemed to be interested in all the Shares in which Mr. HT Tan is interested or deemed to be interested under the SFO. - On 28 September 2021, TBKS International and Red Bright entered into a deed of charge pursuant to which 600,000,000 Shares in the name of TBKS International are to be charged to Red Bright as security. - 4.
+Based on the notices of disclosure of interest filed by Mr. Yang on 30 September 2021, Mr. Yang has 100% direct interest in Red Bright and he is deemed to be interested in all the Shares held by Red Bright under the SFO.

-Save as disclosed above, as at 30 June 2022, the Directors were not aware of any other persons/entities (other than the Directors and chief executives of the Company) who had interests or short positions in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO or which were recorded in the register required to be kept by the Company under Section 336 of the SFO.
+Save as disclosed above, as at 30 June 2023, the Directors were not aware of any other persons/entities (other than the Directors and chief executives of the Company) who had interests or short positions in the shares or underlying shares of the Company which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO or which were recorded in the register required to be kept by the Company under Section 336 of the SFO.